swharden/USB-Counter/builds/2.2/readme.md

 * LED resistors should be 1K
 * Capacitors on USB line should be 47pF
 * LJCPCB blue silkscreen is ugly and doesn't hold up to heat as well as green
+* For the crystal oscillator indicate where the dot goes

 ## Schematic